Nathan-Hades/Stronghold-Crusader-Massive-AI/README.md

 # Stronghold Crusader Massive AI

 ## English
-This mod adds the Massive AI for Stronghold Crusader Extreme.
+This mod adds the Massive AI to Stronghold Crusader Extreme.
 It also fixes some translation errors in the German text.

 The folder "UnofficialCrusaderPatch_2.15b" must be placed in the folder of the UnofficialCrusaderPatch version 2.15b.